 BINM as a springboard

-“I was attracted to Boucher Institute of Naturopathic Medicine (BINM) for their small class sizes, personable community charisma, reputation, and NPLEX pass rates.
+“I was attracted to Canadian College of Naturopathic Medicine – Boucher Campus (BINM) for their small class sizes, personable community charisma, reputation, and NPLEX pass rates.
 I had outstanding instructors who emphasized the naturopathic principles and eclectic teachings to ensure that they are a part of my everyday practice.
 BINM listened to the student voices to help shape and shift the future of its school.
 My voice as a proclaimed Aboriginal student was heard.
 I was able to sit as an Aboriginal Chair within the Global Health team, assisting in bringing Aboriginal elders and guests to present during Global Health Week.
 I was also able to bridge the gap between Aboriginal communities and BINM to help create the first external clinic site on Aboriginal reserve land.
 I worked closely with the external site coordinator in scheduling and speaking at meetings that involved First Nations Health Authority (FNHA), Katzie First Nation, and BINM.”

 Finding fulfillment as an ND